 - National Waterfront Museum showcases Wales' vast industrial and maritime heritage.

 Wales is home to some of the UK's highest mountains making it a haven for extreme sports fans.
-The Snowdonia range in North Wales is an incredible place to visit and beautiful is home to Wales' highest peak, Snowdon at 1,085 metres.
+The Snowdonia range in North Wales is an incredible place to visit and is home to Wales' highest peak, Snowdon at 1,085 meters.

 Cycling & Mountain Biking